chadwhitaker/numbar-docs/README.md

 #### Dropdown Title

-You can change the title inside the dropdown from “Numbar” to a custom title (e.g. MyStartup.com) by including the `title` property in your JSON.
+You can change the title inside the dropdown header from “Numbar” to any custom title (e.g. MyStartup.com).
+Just include the `title` property in your JSON.
 See the example above.

   <br/><br/><br/>

 ## Security (Basic Auth)

-You can secure your important metrics from the public by activating [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) on your JSON endpoint.
-Numbar will automatically detect and display a prompt to enter your username and password if authorization is required.
+Secure your important metrics from the public by activating [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) on your JSON endpoint.
+Numbar will automatically display a prompt to enter your username and password if authorization is required.

-Be sure to select the "Remember" checkbox to securely save your password to the macOS Keychain.
+Be sure to select the "Remember" checkbox to save your password to the macOS Keychain.
 This will prevent the need to reenter your credentials in the future.

 <img src="https://i.imgur.com/KEUUOuY.png" alt="" width="536">